apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 All it has to do is query for the current [task-local](https://developer.apple.com/documentation/swift/tasklocal) `Baggage` value, and if one is present, call on the instrumentation system to inject it into the request.

-Since neither the tracing API nor the specific tracer backend is aware of this library's specific `HTTPRequest` type, we also need to implement an ``Injector`` which takes on the responsibility of adding the metadata into the carrier type (which in our case is the `HTTPRequest`).
+Since neither the tracing API, nor the specific tracer backend are aware of this library's specific `HTTPRequest` type, we also need to implement an ``Injector`` which takes on the responsibility of adding the metadata into the carrier type (which in our case is the `HTTPRequest`).
 An injector could for example be implemented like this:

 ```swift
 struct HTTPRequestInjector: Injector {